tienducitt/slide/postgres-internals/slide/PITCHME.md

 #HSLIDE

-##
+## MVCC - How repeatable read works?

 #HSLIDE

 ## MVCC - Tables & indexes

-*   Record data is stored in tuple
+-   Record data is stored in tuple |
-*   Primary indexes sorted by primary key and have pointer (tcip) points to the tuple
+-   Primary indexes sorted by primary key and have pointer (tcip) points to the tuple |
-*   Indexes in PostgresQL is a b-tree
+-   Indexes in PostgresQL is a b-tree |
-*   Root node & inner nodes: contains keys & pointers to lower level nodes
+-   Root node & inner nodes: contains keys & pointers to lower level nodes |
-*   Leaf node contain keys and pointers to the heap (ctid)
+-   Leaf node contain keys and pointers to the heap (ctid) |
-*   When table has new tuples, new tuple is added to index tree
+-   When table has new tuples, new tuple is added to index tree |

 #HSLIDE